 If you’re looking to become a product tester and want to get paid to test products at home, you can apply for most product testing jobs online via a simple application process.
 In fact, many of the best product testing jobs are available as part of paid survey websites.
 You can join these websites for free by providing a bit of basic information about yourself, and sometimes by simply linking your Facebook account.

 Once you’re signed up to these websites, it’s simply a case of waiting for product testing opportunities to be advertised, then applying to do so.
 These opportunities will typically appear on a separate page of these online survey websites, or you will be notified directly via email if an assignment becomes available for you.

 If you’re approved to test out a product, you’ll be alerted by the website and given additional instructions.
 The product will be delivered to your house and you’ll be expected to give your comments on it by a certain deadline.
 This feedback might be in the form of a questionnaire, an online diary, a video survey, or even a focus group.

-As a reward for your assessment, some websites will give you points which can be exchanged for cash or gift cards.
-Others won’t compensate you with a financial reward, but will let you keep the product, especially if it’s something like a small appliance and is already on the market; the cost and administration involved in having product testers ship a product back to the market research company can be prohibitive, so having participants keep the product after the study is complete can actually turn out to be a generous participation incentive.
+As a reward for your assessment, most websites will give you points which can be exchanged for cash or gift cards.
+Others will let you keep the product, especially if it’s something like a small appliance and is already on the market; the cost and administration involved in having product testers ship a product back to the market research company can be prohibitive, so having participants keep the product after the study is complete can actually turn out to be a generous participation incentive.

 9 websites that offer the best product testing jobs